 A Day Trip to Brandenburg Town

 Berliners who feel like getting away for a day might want to visit Brandenburg town in the province of the same name.
-Beauty, quietude and good food is what they will be getting there.
+Beauty, quietude and good food is what they will be getting there, after the Corona crisis.

 Getting to Brandenburg town is easy, at least from Berlin.
 Just hit Federal Road road no. 1 (Bundesstraße 1).
 It will take you there within an hour in case you leave very early on a Sunday morning, while others are still treating their hangovers.
 Those who want to make their V8 engines work might want to choose the Autobahn instead.

-In Brandenburg, just park that box on wheels on the first parking lot you see and start walking.
+In Brandenburg (see video at top of page), just park that box on wheels on the first parking lot you see and start walking.
 You just arrived in Brandenburg, a beautiful town of some 72,000 people which of course used to be part of the GDR.
 The communist regime neglected most towns.
 But in the past 29 years a whole lot has happened.
 Buildings, including important and historic ones, were refurbished very well.

 Brandenburg, the town, offers it all, including countless churches, towers which used to be part of medieval city walls, the Havel river, big lakes and little channels.
 Beautiful old houses and other buildings in Old Town just need to be admired and photographed.